Cherryl Fountain

 Cherryl Angela Fountain (born 1950) is an English still life, landscape and botanical artist.
 As the daughter of a gamekeeper and a resident of rural east Kent, much of her work reflects an environment of farming, botanical gardens and country life.
-Her work has been accepted for exhibition at the Royal Academy Summer Exhibition on twenty-eight occasions, and she has received bursaries and numerous awards in honour of her work.
+Her work has been accepted for exhibition at the Royal Academy Summer Exhibition on 28 occasions, and she has received bursaries and numerous awards in honour of her work.

 Early life and inspiration

 Cherryl Angela Fountain was born in 1950 in Lincolnshire, the daughter of gamekeeper Peter Robin Fountain and Ruby Margaret Elmer, who were both originally from Yorkshire.
 Her mother and her brother Julian have been referenced in her drawings and paintings.

-An early patron was Henry George Herbert Milles-Lade (1940–1996), the 5th Earl Sondes of Lees Court, and Stringmans Farm, Badlesmere, Kent, where Fountain's father Peter was head gamekeeper for many years, running "one of Britain's best shoots."
+An early patron was Henry George Herbert Milles-Lade (1940–1996), the 5th Earl Sondes of Lees Court, and Stringmans Farm, Badlesmere, Kent, where, from at least 1954, Fountain's father Peter was head gamekeeper for many years, running "one of Britain's best shoots".
 The hunting background is reflected in the hunting subjects of some works, including Beater's Hut.

 Education

-She read fine art at the University of Reading, graduating in 1972.
-Fountain trained as a teacher at Brighton Polytechnic, qualifying in 1973.
+Fountain read fine art at the University of Reading, graduating in 1972.
+She trained as a teacher at Brighton Polytechnic, qualifying in 1973.
 Between January 1975 and June 1977 she was a student at the Royal Academy Schools, where she was taught by Jane Dowling and the portrait painter Peter Greenham, among others.
 At the Royal Academy she was also a student of Roderic Barrett, and as a former student she took part in an exhibition in his memory at the Chappel Galleries in 2006.

 Scholarships

 Fountain received two scholarships which are reflected in her work.
 The first, in 1978, was a bursary from the Government of Italy, dedicated to painting and art history in Perugia.
-The second in 1983 was a bursary from the Richard Ford Foundation, which was founded by Sir Brinsley Ford "to enable young painters to study masterpieces in the Prado," Madrid.
+The second, in 1983, was a bursary from the Richard Ford Foundation, which was founded by Sir Brinsley Ford "to enable young painters to study masterpieces in the Prado", Madrid.

 Career

 Much of Fountain's work has been informed by the environment of rural east Kent.
-She is an established, figurative, still life and landscape artist "with a particular interest in colour combinations," and a botanical artist.
-Her still life artwork includes "taxidermy, fossils, exotic plants and vegetables."
+She is an established, figurative, still life and landscape artist "with a particular interest in colour combinations", and a botanical artist.
+Her still life artwork includes "taxidermy, fossils, exotic plants and vegetables".

 Commissioned work

-Works by Fountain have been varied, and include the Baptismal Roll (2000) which is an illustrated manuscript now kept at Selling Church, Kent, and portraits of Nigel Nicolson and Claire Palley.
+Works by Fountain have been varied and include the Baptismal Roll (2000) which is an illustrated manuscript now kept at Selling Church, Kent, and portraits of Nigel Nicolson and Claire Palley.
 Work now in the possession of the National Trust Foundation for Art includes projects at Sissinghurst Castle Garden, Nymans, Stoneacre, Barrington Court and Mompesson House.

-In 2013 Fountain created a backdrop for Jim Marshall's Malmaison Carnations exhibit, which won a gold medal at the Hampton Court Flower Show.
+In 2013, Fountain created a backdrop for Jim Marshall's Malmaison Carnations exhibit, which won a gold medal at the Hampton Court Flower Show.
 At the 2015 Chelsea Flower Show, Fountain produced backdrops for irises bred by Cedric Morris, for the Howard Nurseries' Gold Medal exhibit in the Grand Pavilion.